JuliaPy/SymPy.jl/docs/src/Tutorial/matrices.md

 ```

-!!! note "And again:"
+!!!  note "Avoid `sympy.Matrix`"

-    Using `sympy.Matrix` is strongly discouraged.
+     As shown, it is better to  avoid  the   `sympy.Matrix` constructor when possible, and when not, only pass in a  symbolic  array created through `Julia`'s array semantics.

 ----